torvalds/linux/Documentation/arch/arm/setup.rst

    architectures.

  bytes_per_char_h / bytes_per_char_v
-   These are now obsolete, and should not be used.
+   These are analw obsolete, and should analt be used.

  pages_in_bank[4]
    Number of pages in each bank of the systems memory (used for RiscPC).
-   This is intended to be used on systems where the physical memory is non-contiguous from the processors point of view.
+   This is intended to be used on systems where the physical memory is analn-contiguous from the processors point of view.

  pages_in_vram
    Number of pages in VRAM (used on Acorn RiscPC).
 This value may also